 He published more than 900 publications, mostly in high-ranking journals with more than 90,000 citations according to Google Scholar.
 He is one of the world’s most cited scientists out of approximately 7 million scientists in 22 major fields (PLoS Biol 17(8): e3000384, 2019) and one of the most cited immunologists worldwide (Thomson/ISI) – h-index (according to J. E. Hirsch): Google Scholar 148.
 Kaufmann is a member of numerous societies and academies, including the American Academy of Microbiology, Berlin-Brandenburg Academy of Sciences, German Academy of Sciences Leopoldina, World Innovation Foundation and European Molecular Biology Organization (EMBO).
 Stefan Kaufmann has received numerous science awards.

-Professor Kaufmann is Chair of the Board of the Schering Foundation.
-He was e. g.
-Chair of the Scientific Board of the Memento Prize and Member of the Executive Committee of the Robert Koch Foundation.
-He was Alternate Board Member of the Global Alliance for Vaccines and Immunisation (GAVI), was member of the Scientific Board of the Global Alliance for TB Drug Development (TB Alliance) and member of the Strategic Advisory Committee of the European and Developing Countries Clinical Trials Partnership (EDCTP).
-Stefan H. E. Kaufmann initiated the global Day of Immunology to raise public awareness in immunology.
-Scientific advisor on “Health” for the G7 summit in Elmau in 2015 as well as for the G20 summit in Hamburg in 2017.
+Professor Kaufmann is Chair of the Board of the Ernst Schering Foundation.
+He was, for instance, Chair of the Scientific Board of the Memento Prize and Member of the Executive Committee of the Robert Koch Foundation.
+He was Board Member of Global Alliance for Vaccines and Immunisation (GAVI), member of the Scientific Board of the Global Alliance for TB Drug Development (TB Alliance) and member of the Strategic Advisory Committee of European and Developing Countries Clinical Trials Partnership (EDCTP) from 2014 to 2018.
+Stefan H. E. Kaufmann initiated the global “Day of Immunology” to raise public awareness in immunology.
+He was Scientific advisor on “Health” for G7 summit in Elmau, Germany, in 2015 and for G20 summit in Hamburg in 2017.